kokonama/S.A.M.P.L.E_timer/README.md

 # S.A.M.P.L.E_timer
-A timer for the Portland State University Sonic Arts and Music Production Laptop Ensemble (S.A.M.P.L.E).
+a timer for the Portland State University Sonic Arts and Music Production Laptop Ensemble (S.A.M.P.L.E).

+inluded is a maxpatch, max collective, and max application. if you already have max, it is best to use the ".mxf". if you do not already have max, use the ".app".

 to use:

 1. select network protocol (en0 by default).
 2. input selection, and time, then set. repeat as needed.
 3. start.

+Keanu Yokoyama 2019